Topazoo/Spotify_Music_Import/README.md

 ## TODO List:
 ### Spotify API Access
 - Perform a more robust title and artist verification on collected songs
+- Handle more obscure import errors

 ### Error Handling
 - Display error page if user denies read privileges rather than exiting
 - Perform verifications on all HTTP requests to ensure transactions successful
-- Fix keyboard issues with iOS webview

 ### Compatibility
-- Fit webview to devices of different sizes
+- Fit webview to devices of different sizes (Uses Safari for now)

+### Misc.
+- Clean Spotify framework and custom headers from project

 ## Requirements:
 ### Flutter Plugins: